Enquier/enhancement-proposals/openmbee-enhancement-proposal-guidelines/openmbee-enhancement-proposal-guidelines.md

 Below are a few example guidelines to follow when deciding if an idea should include a OEP (If yes, it requires a OEP).
 Under each question is a relevant example proposal.

-- Does the proposal/implementation require PRs across multiple orgs?
+- Does the proposal/implementation require PRs across multiple repositories?
-  - **Example:** Defining a unique cell identifier
+  - **Example:** Defining a new Id format for use by API
-- Does the proposal/implementation PR impact multiple orgs, or have widespread community impact?
+- Does the proposal/implementation PR impact multiple repositories, or have widespread community impact?
-  - **Example:** Updating nbformat
+  - **Example:** Updating the JSON Models emitted by MMS
-- Does the proposal/implementation change an invariant in one or more orgs?
+- Does the proposal/implementation change an invariant in one or more repositories?
-  - **Example:** Defining a unique cell identifier
-  - **Example:** Deferred kernel startup
+  - **Example:** TBD
 - Does the proposal/implementation create a new concept that will impact multiple repositories?
-  - **Example:** Sandboxed cell outputs
+  - **Example:** Diagram interchange
 - Does the proposal involve creating a new repository or sub-project?

 ## The OEP public archive